 Columbian drug cartels controlled cocaine shipping into the U.S and by the early 1990’s they were shipping 500-800 tons of cocaine into the U.S.

-The U.S Federal Courts in 2007 released statistics involving suspects involved in cocaine-related crimes and found out that 5,477 individuals were involved.
+In 2007, the U.S Federal Courts released statistics involving suspects involved in cocaine-related crimes and found out that 5,477 individuals were involved.

 More than 95% of the individuals were involved in trafficking cocaine.
 The U.S national survey released its findings in 2006 that 8.6 million U.S citizens aged above 12 have used cocaine.
 Spain has the highest rate of cocaine usage with 3% of the adult population indulging in cocaine use.

 Snorting, smoking and injecting cocaine has instantaneous results.
 Cocaine interferes with chemical transmitter / neurotransmitters in the brain.
-Cocaine blocks dopamine, serotonin, norepinephrine, and other neurotransmitters being reabsorbed.
-This chemical results in the individual feeling high or euphoria.
+Cocaine blocks dopamine, serotonin, norepinephrine, and other neurotransmitters from being reabsorbed.
+This chemical results in the individual feeling high or euphoric.

 Cocaine constricts blood vessels in the brain leading to seizures, stroke and trigger violent behavior.
 Snorting cocaine damages the user’s nasal cavity and in some individual it irritates the lungs.
 Ulcers can also develop due the constriction of blood vessels in the stomach.
 Cocaine is also seen as an aphrodisiac.

 Some of the social risks that cocaine users exhibit is violent behavior.
-Repeated cocaine use leads to tolerance to the drug, and an individual will have to increase their dosage.
+Repeated cocaine use leads to tolerance of the drug and an individual will have to increase their dosage.
 Typical cocaine withdrawal symptoms include fatigue, depression, craving for cocaine, tremors, chills and inability to feel pleasure.